Brest, France: History

-The name of the town is first recorded as Bresta; it may derive from *brigs, a Celtic word for "hill."
+The name of the town is first recorded as Bresta; it may derive from *brigs, a Celtic word for "hill".

 Nothing definite is known of Brest before about 1240, when Harvey V, Lord of Léon ceded it to John I, Duke of Brittany.
 In 1342 John IV, Duke of Brittany surrendered Brest to the English, in whose possession it was to remain until 1397.
 This was strategically important to the English as it helped protect their communication with Gascony.
 The importance of Brest in medieval times was great enough to give rise to the saying, "He is not the Duke of Brittany who is not the Lord of Brest."
 With the marriage of Francis I of France to Claude, the daughter of Anne of Brittany, the definitive overlordship of Brest – together with the rest of the duchy – passed to the French crown in 1491.

+Starting in 1534 Brest and the rest of Brittany become fully part of France as the Province of Brittany.
 The advantages of Brest's situation as a seaport town were first recognized by Cardinal Richelieu, who in 1631 constructed a harbour with wooden wharves.
 This soon became a base for the French Navy.
 Jean-Baptiste Colbert, finance minister under Louis XIV, rebuilt the wharves in masonry and otherwise improved the harbour.
 Fortifications by Vauban (1633–1707) followed in 1680–1688.
 These fortifications, and with them the naval importance of the town, were to continue to develop throughout the 18th century.

-In 1694, an English squadron under Lord Berkeley was soundly defeated in its attack on Brest.
+In 1694, an Anglo-Dutch squadron under Lord Berkeley was soundly defeated in its attack on Brest.

+During the repression of January and February 1894, the gendarmes conducted raids targeting the anarchists living there, without much success.
+They notably surrounded the house of Régis Meunier with their bayonnets fixed.